batsonjay/uploadDistributor/docs/destination-apis.md

 ### Notes

 - AzuraCast allows testing via a staging server.
+There is a staging server available at the
 - Supports robust metadata and playlist management.

 ---